-- If you are buying an inflatable or renting one for an event, ensure it has been built to the current British Standard (BS EN 14960) and if it has, there will be a label on it saying so.
-If there is no label you may be taking a risk with the safety of those using it. - 2 Buyers should ensure they get an invoice stating that the inflatable has been manufactured to this standard. - 3 The label will tell you when it was made, how many people can use it and what heights they should be.
+1 If buying an inflatable or renting one for an event, organisations should ensure it has been built to the current British Standard 'BS EN 14960-1:2019 Inflatable play equipment.
+Safety requirements and test methods' and if it has, there will be a label on it saying so.
+If there is no label you may be taking a risk with the safety of those using it

-- 4 After its first year and annually thereafter, the inflatable must be tested by a competent person to make sure it is still safe for use.
-A new unit should have an 'initial test' carried out at the point of manufacture to confirm it complies with BS EN 14960.
-Hirers should ask to see proof of this test. - 5 Every inflatable should have at least 6 anchor points, though bigger ones will need more.
-The operator manual that should be supplied with the inflatable will tell you how many there should be.
-If there is no manual you cannot be sure how many tie down points there should be for safe use. - 6 All the anchor points must be used, preferably with metal ground stakes at least 380mm length and 16mm diameter with a rounded top.
-Anchor points on the inflatable should have a welded metal - 7 '0' or 'D' ring fitted to the end.
+- 2 Buyers should ensure they get a written confirmation stating that the inflatable has been manufactured to this standard. - 3 The label will specify when it was made, maximum numbers who can use it and its standard dimensions. - 4 After its first year and annually thereafter, the inflatable must be tested by a competent person to make sure it is safe for use.
+A new structure should have an 'initial test' carried out at the point of manufacture to confirm it complies with BS EN 14960-1:2019.
+Hirers should ask to see proof of this test. - 5 Every inflatable should have at least 6 anchor points, though larger structures will require more.
+The Operators Manual that should be supplied with the inflatable structure should specify the minimum number of anchor points. - 6 All the anchor points must be used, preferably with metal ground stakes at least 380mm length and 16mm diameter with a rounded top.
+Anchor points on the inflatable should have a welded metal '0' or 'D' ring fitted to the end.
 If ground stakes cannot be used then a system of ballast using water or sand barrels or tying down to vehicles that will give at least the same level of protection should be used.
-Each anchor point should have the equivalent of 163kgs to give this.
-Beware of tripping hazards if you secure in this way. - 8 Have a good look at the inflatable when it is blown up.
+Each anchor point should have the equivalent of 163kgs to be effective.
+Beware of tripping hazards if secured in this way. - 7 The structure should be inspected before first use once when it is inflated.
 The outer edges of the front step should at least line up with the centre of each of the front uprights.
 Under no circumstances should the width of the step be less than this.
 The whole unit should look symmetrical.
-If it looks misshapen or deformed there may be internal problems which may make bouncing unpredictable. - 9 If there is an electrical blower with the inflatable this should be tested like any other portable electrical appliance.
-The tube that connects the blower to the bag should be at least 1.4m in length
+If it looks misshapen or deformed there may be internal problems which may make bouncing unpredictable and the structure unsafe. - 8 If there is an electrical blower provided with the inflatable then this should be tested as a portable electrical appliance.
+The tube that connects the blower to the bag should be at least 1.4m in length.

-In use
+In Use

-Making sure that the inflatable is operated safely is equally important; the majority of injuries come from misuse.
-There should be constant supervision when the inflatable is blown up and it is strongly recommended that hirers ask for this to be provided as a condition of hire.
+Making sure that the inflatable is operated safely is essential.
+Misuse of the structure can result in injury.
+There should be constant supervision provided when the inflatable is in use.